shrikantkalar023/learning-React-Native/README.md

 10. **Platform**: to check the platform. _Platform.OS_ returns ios, android, macos, windows, web.

-11. **StatusBar.currentHeight**: to get the height of the status bar.
+11. **StatusBar.currentHeight**: to get the height of the status bar on android.

 12. **SafeAreaView** only works on ios.
 Add padding = StatusBar.currentHeight on android.